Understanding Post Depth and Footing Size for Strong Fences

 8 ft & wind-exposed runs: deeper posts and larger footings

-Wind leverage: Taller panels act like a sail.
+Taller panels act like a sail.
 Deeper posts reduce movement and lean.
+This is crucial in areas with high winds.

-Gate weight: Gates add off-center load.
+Gates add off-center load.
 We reinforce, set deeper, and use hardware we can tune.
+This ensures your gate operates smoothly and lasts longer.

-Slope & steps/racking (clean lines without stressing rails)
+Slope & Steps/Racking: We ensure clean lines without stressing rails.

 Reinforced or steel-frame gates sized for the opening